jbowens/www/blog/markdown/using-oracle-from-golang-on-mac-os-x.md

 If that doesn't work, you may need to play with VMWare's port forwarding settings.
 If you run into issues setting up the VM, [these instructions](http://www.thatjeffsmith.com/archive/2014/02/introducing-the-otn-developer-day-database-12c-virtualbox-image/) may be helpful.

-## Setup the Oracle Instant Client
+## Set up the Oracle Instant Client

 The Oracle Instant Client provides the Oracle Client Interface (OCI) dynamic library required by all Go drivers (and drivers for most languages).
 Make a directory somewhere for your Instant Client to live.
 I used `~/oracle`.
 Unzip all three zips into the directory.